Thyraz/pqina-flip-clock-card/README.md

 ## About

-Can be used on wall-tablets or smart-clocks to show the current time.
+Created as wallpaper for wall-tablets or smart-clocks to show the current time.

-Example:
+Example: (_Date and temperature are not part of this card._)
 ![photo](docs/img/photo.jpg)

 Created by Tobias Wiedenmann <https://github.com/Thyraz>